said-yousuf/react-vite-ts-starter/README.md

-# React + TypeScript + Vite Template
+# ⚡ React + TypeScript + Vite Starter

-A modern, minimal, and extensible template for building React applications with TypeScript, Vite, Tailwind CSS, and a rich set of developer tools.
+A modern, minimal, and extensible starter for building React applications with TypeScript, Vite, Tailwind CSS, and a rich set of developer tools.

 ---